ory/hydra/docs/versioned_docs/version-v1.7/cli/hydra-token-introspect.md

 ```
       --access-token string    Set an access token to be used in the Authorization header, defaults to environment variable OAUTH2_ACCESS_TOKEN
-      --client-id string       Use the provided OAuth 2.0 Client ID, defaults to environment variable OAUTH2_CLIENT_ID
+      --client-id string       This field is DEPRECATED and has no effect.
+Use the provided OAuth 2.0 Client ID, defaults to environment variable OAUTH2_CLIENT_ID
-      --client-secret string   Use the provided OAuth 2.0 Client Secret, defaults to environment variable OAUTH2_CLIENT_SECRET
+      --client-secret string   This field is DEPRECATED and has no effect.
+Use the provided OAuth 2.0 Client Secret, defaults to environment variable OAUTH2_CLIENT_SECRET
       --endpoint string        Set the URL where ORY Hydra is hosted, defaults to environment variable HYDRA_ADMIN_URL
   -h, --help                   help for introspect
       --scope strings          Additionally check if scope was granted